Azure/azure-sdk-for-python/sdk/ml/azure-ai-ml/documentation_guidelines.md

 ##### Demonstration

 - Unless the object is not meant to be used directly, a code snippet should be added.
-The [samples directory](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/ml/azure-ai-ml/samples) should be updated to include your new examples – these can be taken from a notebook in [azureml-examples](https://github.com/Azure/azureml-examples), a test scenario, or you can create your own.
+The samples directory in this folder should be updated to include your new examples – these can be taken from a notebook in [azureml-examples](https://github.com/Azure/azureml-examples), a test scenario, or you can create your own.
 You should test them locally, but they will also be tested during CI.
 See [this guide](https://github.com/Azure/azure-sdk-for-python/blob/main/doc/dev/sample_guide.md) for more information.
 - The code snippet should be comprehensive enough to show understand how the object works; however, keep it concise – this is still a reference documentation page, not a sample repository.